 Lumo Energy Basic

 Claiming “basic low rates for your home”, the plan comes with no lock-in contract or exit fees.
 However, rates are variable, meaning they could be changed at any time.
-In Victoria, the Lumo Basic plan comes up against a handful of other, big discount offers from the retailer, but still performs well as one of the cheapest overall.
-The plan is a little less competitive in South Australia, but still works out cheaper overall than one discounted offer.
+In Victoria, the Lumo Basic plan comes up against a handful of other, discounted offers from the retailer, but still performs well as one of the cheapest overall.
+The plan is a little less competitive in South Australia, but could still work out cheaper in some circumstances.

 GloBird Energy EasySave